 Fish farming can be a pretty stressful environment for the fish, she says.
 She sees it in their fatty livers, probably from poor feed, or overfeeding, and what happens when one “rotten apple” of a fish can contaminate and kill others in the closed-loop system.

 The main difficulty she sees with the widespread use of aquaponics is that it requires a certain amount of expertise in both fish health and plants.
 “In all these integrated systems, you need to be an expert while producing both plants and fish intensively.
-From what I know, many of the plants don’t do such a good job in removing all the nutrients and a biological filter is still required,” she tells ISRAEL21c.
+From what I know, many of the plants don’t do such a good job in removing all the nutrients and a biological filter is still required,” she says.

 She thinks aquaponics might make the most sense for family farmers who might be operating smaller units for their own consumption.